OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 ### Approving releases

-> TL;DR Approve releases as part of your lifecycle.
+> TL;DR Approve releases as a first-class part of your lifecycle.

 Depending on your scenario you may require some kind of approval before a specific release can be deployed to an environment.
 You may even require multiple teams to approve a release.
 In Octopus today you can configure your deployment process to use a [manual intervention step](https://octopus.com/docs/deploying-applications/manual-intervention-and-approvals) as a way of approving the *deployment* of a release to an environment.